 No acoustic report has been prepared for the application.
-The proposal is of a small scale, does not include a proposal for amplified music and the courtyards do not adjoin a residential or other noise sensitive area.
+The proposal is of a small scale, tial е

+or other noise sensitive area.
 It is expected that the facilities can be operated within the provisions of the Environmental Protection (Noise) Regulations 1997.

-An outdoor area associated with a tavern in the Western Australian climate is not considered to be an unsuitable or inappropriate ancillary facility.
+An outdoor area associated with a tavern in the Western Australian climate is not considere to be an unsuitable or inappropriate ancillary facility. ec

+Risk Management considerations:

+Not Applicable.

+Financial/Budget Implications:

+Not Applicable.

+Policy Implications:

+Not Applicable.

+Regional Significance:

+Not Applicable.

+Sustainability Implications: